Building your first Support app - Part 5: Installing the app in Zendesk Support

 Your support team is ready to use the app.
 Open a ticket and click the Apps button in the upper-right corner if the apps are not visible.

 If you build an app that other support organizations might find useful, consider making it publicly available in the Zendesk Marketplace.
-See Publish your app.
+See Publishing your app in the Zendesk Marketplace.